RaashVision/fb_clone_flutter/README.md

 # Facebook_clone

 This is the Facebook  clone app built in Flutter.
-Only about 5% clone.
-Just UI clone with Provider as State Management.
+For now Only profile UI.
+Just UI clone
 - Profile Page only

 ## Screenshots